The Best Garage Security Systems in 2025

 1. Vivint - Best Professionally Installed System

 Since every Vivint system is bespoke and professionally installed, every piece of equipment communicates flawlessly, and the network runs seamlessly.
-It really felt like I was living in the future while I was testing this system out.
-If you love the idea of professional installation but want more options, check out my list of the best professionally installed home security systems.
+It really felt like we were living in the future while we were testing this system out.

 Vivint’s Monitoring

 Like many of the more traditional security systems out there (i.e., not DIY), Vivint requires professional monitoring.
 While that might make some of the more commitment-averse readers cringe, don’t worry.
-I’ve found it to be relatively affordable and well worth the cost.
+We’ve found it to be relatively affordable and well worth the cost.

->> Learn More: DIY vs. Professionally Installed Home Security Systems
+Here’s what the feed from our video doorbell looked like on our Vivint Touchscreen Control Panel. >> Learn More: DIY vs. Professionally Installed Home Security Systems

 Vivint’s Costs